dbcls/bh25/docs/index.md

 ## Important dates

-- June 20, 2025: Registration opens
+- July 1, 2025: Registration opens
 - July 31, 2025: Due date for payment (accommodation fees)
   - For international participants: Please wait as we will provide details on the payment methods in order.
-Also, please check that emails from @@primatours.co.jp are not being marked as spam.
+Also, please check that emails from @primatours.co.jp are not being marked as spam.

 Note: Registration may be restricted if the number of participants exceeds the capacity.